takihasan/ECE9143/README.md

 --trial_seed 0 --checkpoint_freq 1000 --steps 5000 --data_dir your_data_dir
 ```
 ### Sample Results
 Results can be found in the log.txt in `train_output` folder after finishing the training.
 This result is obtained on PACS dataset in seed 0.
+Where SWAD row is the main result on the specific dataset.

 | Selection  | art_painting | cartoon |  photo  |  sketch |   Avg.  |